dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 Remember that OpenNMS events only usually  care about the position of a varbind, not its name.
 But in this case the name is very important as the name changes with the ifIndex.

-The link up and down events from devices are a bit complicated to interpret, particularly since the ifIndex of a port can move around depending on the configuration of the device.
+The link up and down events from devices are a bit complicated for users to interpret, particularly since the ifIndex of a port can move around depending on the configuration of the device.

-The SNMP trap definition for a link down event will always have a varbind parameter named after the oid of the ifIndex of the link which has gone down.
+The SNMP trap definition for a link down event will always have a varbind parameter named after the oid of the `ifIndex` of the link which has gone down.

 So we are looking for a paramater (varbind) with the name .1.3.6.1.2.1.2.2.1.1.IFINDEX where IFINDEX is the number of the interface and will tell us which row in the OpenNMS interface table we are looking for.